gdm257/obsidian-minimal-vault/README.md

 ## Philosophy

+1. Low-code & Out of the box
+	- Use native *Search* plugin instead of [dataview](https://github.com/blacksmithgu/obsidian-dataview) or similar query plugin.
+Obsidian Search provides syntax prompts without memory requirements
+	- Use *properties* instead of `::` dataview-style fields.
+Properties are note-scoped/file-scoped/node-scoped; inline fields are block-scoped/line-scoped/content-scoped.
+The former is an implementation of **Graph Database**, which is easy to understand and extend (e.g. Static Site Generator)
-- Minimal plugins and options
+2. Minimal plugins and options
 	- Newbies are always afraid of the learning curve and huge plugins ecosystem of [Obsidian](https://obsidian.md), but it actually DOES NOT exist
 	- I took thousands of notes and tried hundreds of plugins.
 Finally, I realize that there is no need to install so much 3rd plugins.
 Only about **10** third-party plugins must be installed, other plugins are unnecessary to write down the thousands of notes, or are extremely simple to use
-	- So I create this minimal obsidian vault
+	- So I create this *minimal* obsidian vault

 ## Hotkeys